Thesis

 • Level: BSc or MSc thesis project

-• Which theme or concrete project interests you the most (optional: we are open to project proposals related to the research vectors or on-going research projects).
-If you are interested in multiple, list your preferences for up to two (ranked list: first priority, second priority)
+• Which theme or project interests you (optional: we are open to project proposals related to the research vectors or on-going research projects).
+If you are interested in multiple, list your preferences for up to four (ranked list: first priority, second priority, third priority, fourth priority)

 • Languages you speak